 WHAT ARE COOKIES?

-Cookies, [web beacons] and similar technologies are small text files placed in your computer, tablet, mobile or other device.
+Cookies, [web beacons], and similar technologies are small text files placed in your computer, tablet, mobile, or another device.
 They may collect information such as your device identifier (IDFA) or IP address.
-This information may be used to recognise when your device visits a particular website or clicks on a particular link or website or when you open emails we send you or links in them.
+This information may be used to recognize when your device visits a particular website or clicks on a particular link or website or when you open emails we send you or links in them.